Cyber attack hits property arm of French bank BNP Paribas

 Earlier this year following a similar attack, many banks in Europe said they had stepped up efforts to shield themselves.

-BNP Paribas set up a dedicated department in 2015 called Information Security and Information Systems and launched a "transformation program" to upgrade its security systems.
+BNP Paribas set up a dedicated department in 2015 called Information Security and Information Systems and launched a "transformation programme" to upgrade its security systems.

 Authorities including the European Central Bank have also checked their technology systems in recent years.